rscircus/rscircus.github.io/_posts/2020-01-21-tinker-kubecloud.md

 which means that we didn't copy our ssh key over with `ssh-copy-id` (see above).
 If everything went fine we see four entries in the return from `sudo kubectl get node -o wide`.

+At this point we can deploy stuff on Kubernetes if we want to. 😊

 ### Kubernetes Dashboard

 To get an overview of the state of our kubernetes cluster, we install the dashboard.